 The robot will be actively detecting the victims.
 Since detection requirements in simulation are not challenging, simple algorithms are used.
 A detector will be trained to do initial detection of victim in camera.
 Victim's heat can be assessed by the thermal camera later.
 A detector will also be trained to detect the sound of the victim.
 This can be special case where the robot notes its own location as localizing just by audio might not be possible.
 Can trigger special search until a victim is found/localized.
 The victims need to be classified into either alive or dead.
-From perspective different sensors table 3 can be formed describing different characteristics of victims.
+From perspective of different sensors table 3 can be formed describing different characteristics of victims.
 The classification problem is simply solved by assuming an initial state of victim as dead.
 If any of the sensors are triggered the state is switched to alive.
+Since the detection process for the sensors is of binary nature (alive or dead), the accuracy of single detection is not computable.
+The accuracy can be obtained over multiple frames and scenario runs by using 'law of large numbers' and recording the confusion matrix for the detector.